Zen-Watch/zen-watch-backend/zen-watch-api/README.md

 # Zen Watch API
 Backend REST api server for Zen Watch which fetches data from the databases.

+Note: This repository contains an outdated Event System, and a new version is currently being build.

 ## Generate API keys
 Use the following site to genrate an api key for new sign ups - https://www.uuidgenerator.net/